-This two-week summer program is your opportunity to explore the entire process of staging a full rock show.
+This three-week summer program is your opportunity to explore the entire process of staging a full rock show.
 You'll work with other dedicated musicians and learn how to select material, create transcriptions, arrange charts, rehearse, and perform on stage.

 Students are placed into bands consisting of lead guitar, rhythm guitar, bass, drums, keyboard, and vocalists.
 All instrumentalists are encouraged to sing as well.
 Enrollment is limited to 30 students, so all participants will get ample instructional and performance time.